NewsLocal News

 and last updated

-According to the commission, the typical customer will see a 2.6% increase.
+According to the CPUC, the typical customer will see a 2.6% increase.
 On your monthly bill, that's about $4.38.

-Gas also going up 1.8%.
-The commission said that works out to about a dollar more each month.
+Additionally, the gas rate is going up by 1.8%, and the CPUC said that works out to about $1 more each month.

-Kennedy moved to San Diego in 2020 from Las Vegas, and said her cost of living has been three times more when it comes to rent, gas and electric.
+Kennedy, who moved to San Diego in 2020 from Las Vegas, said her cost of living has been three times more when it comes to rent and utilities.

-"This is already a very expensive place to live," said City Councilmember Sean Elo-Rivera.
-"Energy costs are one of the factors that go into making San Diego so expensive along with housing and transportation, pretty much everything else so yeah, any increase is going to be felt by folks."
+"This is already a very expensive place to live," said San Diego City Councilmember Sean Elo-Rivera.
+"Energy costs are one of the factors that go into making San Diego so expensive, along with housing and transportation, pretty much everything else … so, yeah, any increase is going to be felt by folks."

 Elo-Rivera said when he was council president, he put pressure on SDG&E and asked them to come to city council meetings.
 He said when it comes to utility rates, it's important for San Diegans to make their voices heard with the California Public Utilities Commission.

-In public documents, SDG&E cites the need to modernize electrical and gas equipment along with replacing old and damaged lines, among other things.
+In public documents, SDG&E cited the need to modernize electrical and gas equipment, replace old and damaged lines, and other factors as reasons for the proposed rate increases.

-In a statement, a spokeperson for the utility wrote in part, "We believe this decision strikes the right balance, allowing SDG&E to more affordably provide the service our customers deserve and expect."
+In a statement to ABC 10News, an SDG&E spokesperson said, in part: "We believe this decision strikes the right balance, allowing SDG&E to more affordably provide the service our customers deserve and expect."

-As for residents like Kaitlin, she said she's not alone in her frustration.
+As for residents like Kennedy, she said she's not alone in her frustration.

 "A lot of my friends feel the same way.
-We don't want to leave, but we're eventually going to be priced out," said Kaitlin.
+We don't want to leave, but we're eventually going to be priced out," said Kennedy.